Huronia (region)

 Huronia (Wendat: Wendake) is a historical region in the province of Ontario, Canada.
-It is positioned between lakes Erie, Ontario, and Huron.
-Similarly to the latter, it takes its name from the Wendat or Huron, an Iroquoian-speaking people, who lived there from prehistoric times until 1649 during the Beaver Wars when they were defeated and displaced by the Five Nations of the Iroquois who lived in New York.
+It is positioned between lakes Simcoe, Ontario, and Huron.
+Similarly to the latter, it takes its name from the Wendat or Huron, an Iroquoian-speaking people, whose country it was from prehistoric times until 1649 during the Beaver Wars when they were defeated and displaced by the Haudenosaunee who lived in New York.
+After their displacement, the Huron-Wendat relocated to Oklahoma (Wyandotte) and Québec, the latter of whom made peace with the British in 1760 and settled their modern country of Nionwentsïo, the capital of which is Wendake.

 Geography

 The geographic scope of Huronia has been fluid over time.
-One of the earliest European written conceptions of Huronia, by the Jesuit Jérôme Lalemant in 1639, included the land of the Petun (a related people whose territory is sometimes retrospectively called the Petun Country), which lay to the west of the core Huron territory.
-This core Huron territory was termed "Huronia Proper" by the late 19th and early 20th century historian Arthur E. Jones.
+One of the earliest European written conceptions of Huronia, by the Jesuit Jérôme Lalemant in 1639, included the land of the Petun (a related people whose territory is sometimes retrospectively called the Petun Country), which lay to the west of the core Wendat territory.
+This core Wendat territory was termed "Huronia Proper" by the late 19th and early 20th century historian Arthur E. Jones.

 At the time of first European contact, Wendake was "one of the most densely populated territories north of Mexico."
-It consisted of twenty to twenty-five settlements occupying about 2100 sqkm between Nottawasaga Bay and Lake Simcoe west to east, and Matchedash Bay and the Severn Rover and the swampy basin of the Nottawasaga River, north to south.
-Huron settlements and population were concentrated on the Penetanguishene peninsula, near the present day town of Midland, Ontario, in the northernmost part of Wendake.
-The total population of the Huron at the time of first contact with the French is usually estimated to have been about 30,000.
+It consisted of twenty to twenty-five settlements occupying about 2100 sqkm between Nottawasaga Bay and Lake Simcoe west to east, and Matchedash Bay and the Severn River and the swampy basin of the Nottawasaga River, north to south.
+Wendat settlements and population were concentrated on the Penetanguishene peninsula, near the present day town of Midland, Ontario, in the northernmost part of Wendake.
+The total population of the Wendat at the time of first contact with the French is usually estimated to have been about 30,000.
 Cahiague, the largest settlement, may have had a population of 4,000.